 By Deborah Jeanne Sergeant

-Of course, following the advice of your family’s dentist is what matters most.
+Of course, following the advice of your family’s dentist from a family dentistry ,like Dr. Feng, is what matters most.
 It can also help to understand the differences among the types of rinses available and how they affect dental health.
+If you’re looking for smile assessment, you can get by the best dental procedures from here!

 The American Dental Association (ADA) classifies rinses as cosmetic, like clean breath mouthwash, or a therapeutic rinse that has a biologic application.
 The ADA seal indicates a therapeutic rinse.
 Discus with your child’s dentist what rinse may be appropriate at that age.